 We accept cash and credit/debit cards and NFC contactless payments(Google Pay/Samsung Pay/Apple Pay, etc).

 We take owner surrenders for cats and dogs as we have room.
 When circumstances become impossible for an owner to care for their pet, we work with them to take in their pet and re-home them.
 We understand how difficult it can be to give up a beloved pet.
 We work very hard to re-home the pet into a home that is a good fit for the animal and the new owner.

 For those receiving social security, disability, or food stamps, our grant can assist a pet owner in getting their cat or dog spayed/neutered.
-An application is filled out and the benefit statement attached.
+An application is filled out and the benefit statement is attached.
 The pet has to have all its shots before being spayed/neutered.
 The cost of the spay/neuter to the owner is 10 dollars.

 Periodically we have community outreach events.
-For the 2020 holiday season we had pet angel trees in the community.
+For the 2020 holiday season, we had pet angel trees in the community.
 Needy pets from the community, as well as Bridge Home pets, benefited from the generosity of people who shopped for them and donated items.
-We also host events to promote awareness of the importance of spay/neuter in preventing companion animal over population.
-Check out our facebook page for the most up to date events!
+We also host events to promote awareness of the importance of spay/neuter in preventing companion animal overpopulation.
+Check out our Facebook page for the most up-to-date events!

 Do you take strays?
 No, we do not pick up stray animals or accept stray animals.
 People should call their local animal control officer.

 Can I come and drop off an animal without calling first?
 No, we can only accept animals by appointment.
 We are a small facility and have limited space.